isralduke/thatbook/21-ecclesiastes.md

 > But I found that it also is futile.
 > <a name="2:2">2:2</a> I said of partying, “It is folly,”
 > and of self-indulgent pleasure, “It accomplishes nothing!”
-> <a name="2:3">2:3</a> I thought deeply about the effects of indulging myself with wine—
+> <a name="2:3">2:3</a> I thought deeply about the effects of indulging myself with wine —
-> the whole time my mind was guiding me with wisdom—
+> the whole time my mind was guiding me with wisdom —
 > and the effects of behaving foolishly,
 > so that I might discover what is profitable
 > for people to do on earth during the few days of their lives.